 Irene Kabete promised God that she would never apply for a job, but always be available to do whatever He asked her.
-Even as a Ph.D. student, she is pursuing her God-given passion for evangelism as the Multicultural Pastor at St. Luke United Methodist Church in Lexington, Ky.
+Even as a Ph.D. student, she pursued her God-given passion for evangelism as the Multicultural Pastor at St. Luke United Methodist Church in Lexington, Ky.

 In her role at St. Luke, she didn’t apply, but was invited.
 She co-pastored in the beginning.
 Over time, her role evolved as a preacher and coordinator with the pastors who lead the Swahili and Congolese worship services.

 “My love for people [has] kept growing,” Irene said.
 “I love meeting people, sharing with them, praying for them.
 Prayer for me is a very significant tool to help people in their lives.”